 “We must look after our island, the way it has looked after us.
 The bosom of this land is our mother, and the water surrounding it is our father.
 We have to protect them, our islands our home”

 – Yessie Mosby, Zenadh Kes Masig man and claimant

 Torres Strait Islanders are on the frontline of the climate crisis, and urgent action is needed to ensure they can remain on their Islands.
-Right now, king tides, erosion, inundation and coral bleaching are threatening the homes and cultures of Torres Strait Islander people, while the Australian Government refuses to address the climate crisis.
+King tides, erosion, inundation and coral bleaching are threatening the homes and cultures of Torres Strait Islander people, while the Australian Government refuses to address the climate crisis.

 Our Islands Our Home is a campaign led by Torres Strait Islanders to protect their island homes.

 The claimants have five demands of the Australian Government:

-- Fund adaptation programs that will allow Zenadh Kes communities to adapt to climate impacts
+- Fund adaptation programs that will allow Zenadh Kes (Torres Strait Islands) communities to adapt to climate impacts

 - Commit to going 100% renewables in Australia in the next 10 years

 - Support Zenadh Kes communities to build community-owned renewable energy

 - Transition away from fossil fuels as rapidly as possible through a just transition for workers